-- Use a hoof powder like Evo Thrush or No Thrush – especially in wet conditions… clean the hoof thoroughly and apply a powder or clay and allow it sit/set before the horse returns to a wet or muddy environment that's ideal.
+- Use a hoof powder like Evo Thrush or No Thrush – especially in wet conditions… clean the hoof thoroughly and apply a powder or clay and allow it to sit/set before the horse returns to a wet or muddy environment that’s ideal.

 - Use a natural cleansing spray like Apple Cider Vinegar, Thieves cleaner, Aloe spray, or Evo Thrush spray (after hoof has been picked).